 Speakeasy at Supperland, Plaza Midwood

 This is a bartender’s choice combined with a chef’s choice.
 The downstairs lair of the historic building houses a ten-seat bar where you can enjoy a cocktail-forward tasting menu.
 You’ll receive four exclusive cocktails, not available in the upstairs restaurant or bar, created by head mixologist Colleen Hughes and bar manager Rhea Buck along with small bite pairings created by executive chef Chris Rogienski.
 The theme changes every few months.
-Currently, it is “Tropical Voyage,” a tiki cocktail and food experience. $150/person.
+Cost is typically in the $160-180 range per person.

 Yume Ramen, Sushi, & Bar, Wilmore